-- To add or edit a basic author (an author without login permissions), visit Basic authors.
+- To add or edit a basic author, visit Basic authors.
 Only site owners and contributors with Administrator permissions can manage basic authors.

 Set a post's author

 Set the author in each blog post's settings.
-To edit an existing blog post, open the blog post's settings in the Pages panel by clicking your Blog Page, clicking the blog post, and then clicking Edit.
+To edit an existing blog post:

-In the Options tab, choose the author name from the Author drop-down menu.
+- In the Options tab, choose the new name from the Author drop-down menu.

-- Skye, Foundry, Tudor - Scroll down to Blog Post Options and select Author Profile: Hide.
+- Scroll down to Options and tap Author.